pgEdge/cli/cli/doc/cluster.md

 ## COMMANDS
     COMMAND is one of the following:
-     create-local        # Create a localhost test cluster of N pgEdge nodes on different ports. init-remote         # Initialize a test cluster from json definition file of existing nodes. destroy             # Stop and then nuke a cluster. validate            # Validate a cluster configuration
+     create-secure       # Coming Soon!
+Create a secure pgEdge cluster of N nodes. create-local        # Create a localhost test cluster of N pgEdge nodes on different ports. destroy-local       # Stop and then nuke a cluster. init-remote         # Initialize a test cluster from json definition file of existing nodes. reset-remote        # Reset a test cluster from json definition file of existing nodes. validate            # Validate a cluster configuration
      command             # Run ./nodectl commands on one or all nodes. app-install         # Install test application [ pgbench | spockbench | bmsql ].